kigster/pullulant/README.md

    Security Agent errors.
  * Open System Preferences, Security & Privacy, choose Privacy tab and unlock the lock at the bottom.
 After that choose Accessibility and then check "ShiftIt" application.
+ * Search in Spotlight, and start the following apps:
+    * iStat Menus – click install when it comes up
+    * Alfred 2

+## What's Installed

+### Languages

+This setup is tailored for web application development, and it's default set of packages is definitely biased towards ruby, installing both `rbenv` and `ruby-build`.

+That said, tools such as `pyenv` are also installed, which makes installing multiple versions of `python` a breeze.
+Similarly, `npm` and `bower` are both installed by default.

+### Developer Necessities

+  * iTerm2 – mandatory replacement for Terminal :)
+  * ShiftIt – use Ctrl-Option-Cmd with arrows to quickly align windows on the screen.
+  * iStatMenus
+  * Typical services needed for building web applications:
+    * PostgreSQL 9.5
+    * nginx
+    * haproxy
+    * Redis
+    * memcached
+    * ElasticSearch
+    * AWS CLI
+    * CMake
+    * rsync

+### Git

+  * Git aliases
+  * `hub` tool for GitHub with autocompletion on zsh
+  * Git scripts for pair programming `git pair`
+  * Git global defaults used by professional developers
+  * GitX Application
+  * Github Application

+### Editors & OS-X Applications

+  * RubyMine (JetBrains ruby IDE)
+  * WebStorm (JetBrains JavaScript IDE)
+  * CLion (JetBrains C++ IDE)
+  * vim
+  * Github's Atom
+  * TeamViewer for remote pair programming
+  * Docker toolbox + Kitematic
+  * VirtualBox
+  * Slack
+  * GitX

+### Shells

+ * Bash and Bash Completion are both installed
+ * Zsh and Oh-My-Zsh are installed, and zsh is made the default (unless `-Z` flag is passed)

+### Programming Fonts

+ * Powerline Fonts for the iTerm2 are installed, so that you get a great choice of coding fonts on a Mac.
+Powerline fonts are also required if you want to use 'reinvent-one' zsh prompt theme.

+### Google

+ * Chrome
+ * Drive
+ * Hangouts

 ## Driving the Installer